civetweb/civetweb/docs/api/mg_callbacks.md

 ### Description

+Much of the functionality in the Civetweb library is provided through callback functions.
+The application registers their own processing functions with the Civetweb library and when an event happens, the appropriate callback function is called.
+In this way an application is able to have their processing code right at the heart of the webserver, without the need to change the code of the webserver itself.
+A number of callback functions are registered when the civetweb subsystem is started.
+Other may be added or changed at runtime with helper functions.

 A pointer to a `mg_callbacks` structure is passed as parameter to the [`mg_start()`](mg_start.md) function to provide links to callback functions which the webserver will call at specific events.
 If a specific callback function is not supplied, CivetWeb will fallback to default internal callback routines.
 Callback functions give the application detailed control over how specific events should be handled.

 ### See Also